Feedback (radio series): History

 Originally a 15-minute programme, Feedback began on 1 April 1979, replacing an earlier similar programme called Disgusted, Tunbridge Wells.
 Amongst its first presenters were Colin Semper, a former head of Religious Broadcasting, and Susan Marling.
 Mary Whitehouse, a regular critic of BBC programming policy, was a temporary presenter in the mid-1980s.
 For many years in the 1980s and 1990s it was fronted by Chris Dunkley, at that time television critic for the Financial Times (he was always introduced as "Chris Dunkley of the Financial Times", with the intention of reinforcing his independence from BBC management).
-The programme was presented by Roger Bolton, formally of Channel 4's viewer feedback programme Right to Reply, for 23 years.
+The programme was presented by Roger Bolton, formerly of Channel 4's viewer feedback programme Right to Reply, for 23 years.
 Bolton became the regular presenter in April 1999, with his last episode being first broadcast on BBC Radio 4 on 26 August 2022.

 The BBC did not provide a reason for Bolton's removal as presenter of Feedback, but thanked him for his work and said it would be seeking a new presenter and production company for the programme.
 Bolton said "I'd have liked to have continued", and the change was met with criticism from politicians and journalists.
 Bolton then launched an independent podcast, Roger Bolton's Beeb Watch, which is produced by a former BBC colleague and looks at the challenges facing public service broadcasting generally with a particular focus on the BBC.

-On 14 October the programme resumed with Andrea Catherwood as presenter.
+On 14 October 2022 the programme resumed with Andrea Catherwood as presenter.